 The course consists of lectures and assignments focusing on a number of career-related questions:

-Career perspectives and orientation on the professional field: How do career develop?
+Career perspectives and orientation on the professional field: How do careers develop?

 What does the professional field involve?
-What are potential jobs for Urban Studies graduates?
+What does an Urban Studies graduate actually do?